HashDudes/Hedera-Hashlips/README.md

 -------------------------------------------------------------------------

-5) At this point the program is ready to be run - Time to configure for your project!
+5) At this point the software is ready to go! - Time to configure for your project!

 -------------------------------------------------------------------------